jeffchheng/chhengwoon/README.md

 # [Our wedding site](https://chhengwoon.now.sh/)

 Built with TypeScript, Next.js, and Tailwind CSS.
-Deployed with Zeit Now.
+Deployed with Vercel.